dimitri-rebrikov/Air-Quality-Lighthouse/README.md

 The idea came from https://www.thingiverse.com/thing:5652921 where the ESP module's heat creates a chimney effect inside of the lighthouse model ensuring the air quality sensor always gets the air from outside of the housing.

 This project provides the similar functionality:
-- direct displaying of the air quality over the lighthouse LED light in the traffic light manner: from green over yellow to the flashing red
+- visualizing of the air quality over the RGB LED light in the traffic light manner: from green over yellow to the flashing red
 - sending of the detailed air and environmental information to the home automation server

 Instead of the direct coding in C/C++ it uses the ESPhome environment and "just sticks" the parts already implemented there together.